Robindeep-Kaur/Robindeep-Kaur/README.md

 - 👋 Hi, I’m @Robindeep-Kaur
+- :girl: Pronouns: She/Her
 - 👀 I’m interested in working on python projects
 - 🌱 I’m currently learning flask framework of python
-- 📫 You can contact me on LinkedIN.
+- 📫 You can contact me on LinkedIn.
 Here's a [link](https://www.linkedin.com/in/robindeep-kaur-88400316b)
 <!--- 💞️ I’m looking to collaborate on ... --->
 <!---
 Robindeep-Kaur/Robindeep-Kaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.